 Spain

-Temporary tourist plate since July 1999 in black on white.
+Current temporary tourist series since July 1999 in black on white.

-The registration consists the prefix letter T, four numerals and three letters, starting from BBB.
+The registration consists of the prefix letter T, four numerals and three letters, starting from BBB.

 At the right is a red band with the month indicated in Roman numerals above the last two digits of the year.